paulgreaney/paulgreaney.github.io/_teaching/dissertations.md

 location: "Letterkenny"
 ---

-Dissertation supervision on the M.Sc.
-Big Data Analytics & Artificial Intelligence programme.
+Dissertation supervision on the MSc in Data Science and MSc in Big Data Analytics & Artificial Intelligence programmes.

 **Previous students:**